Transparency

 - As part of general maintenance, at least quarterly.

-RDAP endpoint mappings are cached for 24 hours and re-fetched from the IANA bootstrap, so we track registry-level changes automatically.
-Official API checkers (YouTube, Twitch, Kick) are updated when those APIs version or change their response schemas.
+Registry data mappings refresh automatically, so registry-level changes are tracked without manual work.
+Official API checkers are updated when platforms version or change their response schemas.

 Honest Limitations